natelandau/opnsense-IPs-from-ASN/README.md

 | Oracle                | AS792   |
 | Twitter               | AS35995 |

-To add a new company's IP addresses, follow these steps.
+To add a new company's ASN, follow these steps.

- 1. run `dig companyname.com` from a command line to get a sample IP address
- 2. Copy one of the IP addresses
+ 1. Copy an IP address from the company
- 3. Paste it into this tool: https://hackertarget.com/as-ip-lookup/
+ 2. Paste it into this tool: https://hackertarget.com/as-ip-lookup/
- 4. If the ASN returned belongs to that company you're good to go.
-IF, on the other hand the company is a different network provider, you likely don't want to add it to this script. (ie, adding a CDN is a bad idea.)
- 5. Add the ASN number to the `ASN_LIST` array in `SETTINGS.conf`
+ 4. Add the ASN number to the `ASN_LIST` array in `SETTINGS.conf`

+**NOTE:** Many companies do not have their own ASN.
+If the ASN for your sample IP is a CDN (Akamai, Fastly,Cloudflare, etc), or a cloud hosting provider you will be routing ALL services hosted within that ASN.

 ### CLI Flags
 ```
- -I  --IPV6        Collect IPV6 addresses.
-Defaults to IPV4 only.
  -h, --help        Display help and exit
  -n, --dryrun      Non-destructive.
 Makes no permanent changes.
  -q, --quiet       Quiet (no output)